 The last three election cycles have been traumatic experiences for both parties, and the waves of freshmen have changed the composition and disposition of both House Democrats and Republicans.
 This cycle could further alter the two parties on Capitol Hill—albeit, as Schmidt and Burton have learned, through some costly and uncomfortable intraparty housecleaning.

-This article appears in the March 8, 2012, edition of National Journal Daily.
+This article appears in the March 8, 2012, edition of NJ Daily.